Serving custom headers from static sites on CloudFront/S3 with Lambda@Edge

 - 128MB max memory

-- 1MB total function size (including any bundled libraries)
+- 50MB or 1MB total function size, depending on how the function runs (including any bundled libraries)

 These restrictions are fine for now; all we’re doing is adding additional HTTP headers to requests before they’re returned to clients.
 The above nginx header config becomes the following lambda function:

-Once this is added as a trigger, my S3 bucket is set as the origin, and CloudFront redeploys the distribution, all headers are returned as expected:
+Once you save the changes and CloudFront redeploys the distribution, all new headers are returned as expected:

 Now I can turn off nginx on the host previously responsible for adding the headers, or even shut it down to save money.
 Per the Lambda pricing structure (requests/mo + execution duration) even a few million requests per month should only cost a couple extra bucks.

-This is an extremely simple, static example of Lambda@Edge’s functionality in beta.
-Once it’s generally available I look forward to seeing clever uses for running custom code on the CDN edge, as well as AWS lifting some of the initial restrictions to enable more use cases.
+This is an extremely simple, static example of Lambda@Edge’s functionality.
+I look forward to seeing clever uses for running custom code on the CDN edge, as well as AWS lifting some of the initial restrictions to enable more use cases.